 - If staff have a confirmed case of COVID, please contact the Director of Student Services (email@example.com).
 Staff should not report to work if they are sick or symptomatic.

-- Those who test positive for COVID must isolate for 10 days from the onset of symptoms.
+- Those who test positive for COVID must isolate for 5 days from the onset of symptoms.
+If still showing symptoms of fever, vomiting or diarrhea then they need to continue to isolate up to 10 days or until free of symptoms for 24 hours.
+If returning after 5 days, the person will need to wear a mask for 5 days.
 Those who suspect they have COVID should get tested.
-See “Absences” above.

 Approved COVID-19 testing location can be found at https://tdem.texas.gov/covid-19/.

 Required actions if individuals with test-confirmed cases have been at an ACISD facility: